Stafford Car Accident Lawyers

-The car accident attorneys at Pines & Goldenzweig, PLLC, are ready to assist you if you’ve been injured in a crash caused by someone else’s negligence.
-Our Meyerland car accident lawyers have over 30 years of combined experience.
-We can take care of your personal injury claim while you recover, and you won’t owe us any fees unless and until we help you receive compensation for your injuries.
+The Stafford car accident attorneys at Pines & Goldenzweig, PLLC are ready to assist you if you’ve been injured in a crash caused by someone else’s negligence.
+Our lawyers have over 30 years of combined experience.
+We can take care of your personal injury claim while you recover, and you won’t owe us any fees until we help you receive compensation for your injuries.

 For more information, get a free initial consultation today.

-Some of the most common causes of car accidents in Meyerland are:
+Some of the most common causes of car accidents are:

-- Distracted driving — As smartphones have become more popular and cars come equipped with more sophisticated technology options, distracted driving has become a growing safety hazard across the country, including in the Meyerland area of Houston.
+- Distracted driving: As smartphones have become more popular and cars come equipped with more sophisticated technology options, distracted driving has become a growing safety hazard across the country.
 Drivers who don’t have their hands and eyes on the road or aren’t paying attention to what they’re doing are much more likely to be involved in a crash.

-Many kinds of car accidents can happen in the Meyerland area of Houston, such as:
+Many kinds of car accidents can happen, such as: